Data Assets and Targets - Overview

 • If applicable, click the (>) icon next to a Target in the list to expand the parent Target and view the child Target(s).

-• Table with these column headings:
+• Table with the following column headings:

 • Target - Your Agents and Targets are listed in alphabetical order.